Ninja-Squad/data-discovery/README.md

 - a recent enough JDK8

+The application expects to connect on an ElasticSearch instance running on `http://127.0.0.1:9300`, in a cluster named `es-rare`.
+To have such an instance, simply run:

+    docker-compose up

+And this will start ElasticSearch and a Kibana instance (allowing to explore the data on http://localhost:5601).

 Then at the root of the application, run `./gradlew build` to download the dependencies.
 Then run `./gradlew bootRun` to start the app.

+You can stop the Elastic Search and Kibana instances by running:

+    docker-compose stop

 ### Frontend